 You may have guessed it, but paying your credit card late can lead to a serious hit on your credit score.
 In fact, about 35 percent of your credit score is calculated based on whether you make your credit card payments on time.
 Mortgage lenders are almost inevitably going to look at your FICO score when they try to determine whether you should be eligible for a loan, and what interest rate to offer you.
 If they think you can’t pay your credit card debt, they might also assume you can’t pay off a home.

 Try to set up automatic payments or sign up for email or text-based alerts that will warn you when to pay your credit card on time.
 Paying on time will improve your credit score, and ultimately help you receive better terms on a mortgage.
 If your credit score is already wrecked from late payments, you can try to employ a credit repair service to help you raise your credit score.
+If you can’t afford some of the more expensive credit repair programs, here is a list of good, cheap credit repair services.

 Not only is credit card debt expensive and already potentially ruining your credit score, but it also becomes a factor when mortgage lends look at your debt-to-income ratio (DTI).
 In order to understand what your DTI is, simply add up your monthly credit card obligations along with other debt payments you might owe, such as student or car loans, and then divide this by your monthly gross income.
 In general, the DTI should be 35 or less, and if it’s too high, there’s a good chance your mortgage loan will be denied.
 If you are having trouble paying down your debt, you can get a free consultation from a debt settlement/consolidation company to help you reduce your debt.